DD9/dd9/wp-content/plugins/easy-fancybox/readme.txt

 `<a href="url/to/fullimg.jpg" class="nofancybox"><img src="url/to/thumbnail.jpg" /></a>`

-= Will a NextGen gallery be displayed in a FancyBox overlay ? =
+= Can NextGEN Gallery work with Easy FancyBox ? =

-It *can* be.
+NetxGEN has its own built in FancyBox version along with a choice of other lightbox scripts but if you prefer to use Easy FancyBox (because of better customisability) then you need to take some steps to make the two plugins compatible.

-1. Switch OFF the FancyBox Auto-gallery option; and
+1. Go to your Settings > Media admin page and switch OFF the FancyBox Auto-gallery option;
-1. set the NextGen option "JavaScript Thumbnail effect" to "Custom"; and
+1. Go to Gallery > Other Options and set the Lightbox Effects option to "No lightbox" and click on Show Advanced Settings;
-1. fill the code line field with
+1. fill the Code field with
 `
 class="fancybox" rel="%GALLERY_NAME%"
 `
+1. Leave the other fields empty and save your settings.

 = Can I use ONE thumbnail to open a complete gallery ? =